 To use retained messages in your service as a remote database each time you poll the data (subscribe) you need an indicator of whether the broker delivered the entire set of messages or not.
 For some reason, MQTT 3.1.1 and even the latest MQTT 5.0 specification do not require to deliver retained messages first and only then send a SUBACK packet as subscription acknowledgment.
 But flespi MQTT broker operates exactly this way — once you issue a SUBSCRIBE command, you may be sure that all retained messages will come to you before you receive SUBACK.

 MQTT on public service

-The first user that took advantage of retained messages is public Locator in Nimbus.
-The idea of Locator is very simple — to visualize current location and state of buses in a public transportation system, put such application onto the digital screens at each bus stop, embed it inside any web site, and make it mobile-friendly for users to estimate their wait time from their smartphones.
+The first user that took advantage of retained messages is a public Locator in Nimbus.
+The idea of Locator is very simple — to visualize the current location and state of buses in a public transportation system, put such application onto the digital screens at each bus stop, embed it inside any web site, and make it mobile-friendly for users to estimate their wait time from their smartphones.

 Nimbus uses flespi MQTT broker as a communication hub in the following manner:

 MQTT over WebSockets to securely connect to the broker directly from a webpage bypassing any firewalls.